-- Lelouch of Code Geass has something akin to this; his 'Geass' (a power closely connected to eyes and sight) allows him to issue 'absolute orders'.
-Lelouch geasses you to do something, you do it.
+- Lelouch has something akin to this; his "Geass" (a power closely connected to eyes and sight) allows him to issue "absolute orders".
+If Lelouch geasses you to do something, you do it — no questions asked.
 Not fully this trope (there are enough differences to distance it), but certainly closely related.
 Especially when it becomes permanently active.

 - Rolo's Geass from R2 is more hypnotic in nature than Lelouch's (it freezes everyone's perception of time) and is centered on his eye, but it doesn't require eye contact to take effect (it works within a radius).